Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: Analysis

-\paragraph{Head Ablation Procedure.} To assess each head's contribution, we selectively suppress target heads by scaling their attention logits (pre-softmax scores) with a small factor.
-Formally, for layer $\ell$ at timestep $t$, the ablated attention logit for head $h$ is:
+To assess each head's contribution, we ablate target heads by scaling their attention logits (pre-softmax scores) with a small factor throughout denoising.
+Formally, the ablated attention logit for head $h$ in layer $\ell$ is: